hlsl-tc57/tc57/docs/Docker.md

 ### Large image size
 This is expected due to full TeX Live installation (~600MB).
 For production, consider a separate LaTeX build step or using a more minimal TeX distribution.

+### Seeing "Welcome to nginx!"
+Ensure you have the most up-to-date version of the hugo-theme-techdoc submodule.